Millions of people visit various websites on the web every day. No matter where they come from, they have some common habits.

 In the second case, as the person landed on Page A and visited Page B also, this is not a bounce.

 As the person left your site from Page B, so the exit rate of that page will increase.
 You can also check the exit rate of individual pages through Google Analytics.

 Reasons Why People Bounce?

 There are multiple reasons why people bounce back from a website.
 Let’s discuss them one by one.

-1. The Page Didn’t Meet the Visitor’s Intention:
+1. The Page Didn’t Meet the Visitor’s Intention

 People searches to find the answer or solve some issues.
-Let’s say you searched for a query “best drones with a camera”.
+Let’s say you searched for the query “best drones with a camera”.
 For this query, searchers want to see a list of drones describing their features and comparison.

 But you landed on a page where a company described its product only.
 It is a landing page demonstrating the features.
 But have not searched to see a landing page or one drone.